NashFP/computer-chess/jorendorff+cpp/README.md

-## How Microchess works
+## How MicroChess works

-Microchess originally sold on cassette tape for $5, and for that price you got not only the software but a [37-page manual](http://archive.computerhistory.org/projects/chess/related_materials/text/4-1.MicroChess_%20Manual_for_6502.Micro-Ware/MicroChessManual.PETER_JENNINGS.062303071.sm.pdf) containing not only instructions on how to play
+MicroChess originally sold on cassette tape for $5, and for that price you got not only the software but a [37-page manual](http://archive.computerhistory.org/projects/chess/related_materials/text/4-1.MicroChess_%20Manual_for_6502.Micro-Ware/MicroChessManual.PETER_JENNINGS.062303071.sm.pdf) containing not only instructions on how to play